 One is that you are printing a lot of single-sided text and prefer pigment black (it is indeed best for text).
 The other is that it’s necessary because you don’t have all your ink cartridges full enough.

 PGBK is Pigment Black.
 It’s a separate ink reservoir for certain operations that must be printed with a pigment that’s as black as possible.
-The CMYK cartridges are dyes and are just not going to make text as black as pigment black.
+The CMYK cartridges are dyes and are just not going to make text as black as pigment black, but they will produce the best range of colors.

 First, all cartridges must be installed whether they are empty or not.
 You cannot continue unless this is the case…so dig through the trash if necessary.